igotiss/booking3/README.md

 2. Run `composer install` in terminal
 3. Rename `.env.example` to `.env` and updated it with your database credentials
 4. Run the command `./vendor/bin/sail up` in the terminal
-5. Run `sail artisan key:generate`
+5. Run `./vendor/bin/sail artisan key:generate`
-6. Run `sail artisan migrate --seed`
+6. Run `./vendor/bin/sail artisan migrate --seed`
+7. Run `npm install`
-7. Run `npm run dev` and enjoy!
+8. Run `npm run dev` and enjoy!

+## Additional - adding and setting up Nginx and PHP-fpm in Laravel Sail
+By defaul thae project is work by native Sail components.
+But if you need to install Nginx uses the [repo and instruction](https://github.com/acadea/laravel-sail-nginx-php-fpm)
 ## ********
 Developed by [Igor Tyshchenko](mailto:igotiss@gmail.com)